klleri/Binary-Classification-Breast-Cancer/README.md

 # Binary-Classification-Breast-Cancer

-Some binary classification machine learning codes with the objective to predict whether a diagnostic is showing a malignant or benign breast cancer
+Binary classification codes with the objective to predict whether a diagnostic is showing a malignant or benign breast cancer

 ## 📦 Install